 Lexis

-Graduating law students have access to Lexis through December 31, 2022.
-Beginning July 10, 2022, when you sign on to Lexis you will see the Graduate Homepage where you can select a gift from Lexis (Law360, Intelligize, Lexis for Microsoft Office, Practical Guidance, or a LexisNexis e-book).
+Graduating law students have access to Lexis through December 31st, though access may not extend to some features, such as public records.
+Graduates can also select a digital gift from Lexis, such as Law360, Intelligize, Lexis for Microsoft Office, Practical Guidance, or a LexisNexis e-book.

 Bloomberg Law